siam9192/Assinment-l2-2/how_to_run_the_code.md

 - command  (npm install) for install all package of this file

-- create a  .env file in the file ( ./env )
+- create a  .env file at the parent of this folder

 - declare this Environment variable ( PORT, DATABASE_URL) with the value  in the .env file